Guide on Provincial and Municipal Incentives for Level 2 Home Charging Stations

 In 2012, Quebec’s government developed and implemented a plan to help speed up the electrification of transportation.
-This plan notably includes a $350 rebate for the purchase of a level 2 (240 volts) home charging station, as well as a $250 one for the installation made by an electrician contractor, for a combined total of $600 in helping from the provincial government.
+This plan includes a $600 rebate for the purchase of a level 2 (240 volts) home charging station from the provincial government.

 To obtain this subsidy, the following conditions must be met:

 - The charger must be new and only for a domestic use.

 - It must be fed by a 240 volts circuit.

 - It must be approved by a recognized organism.

 - Installation of the charging station must be done by a licensed electrician.

 Moreover, the applicant needs to be the owner of a new or used 100% electric or plug-in hybrid car, a slow speed electric vehicle, or an electric motorcycle.
 If the vehicle is secondhand, the owner’s name and the address of installation must be different from the previous owner.
 You must also submit your application before December 31st, 2020.
 If you want to learn more, you can visit the government of Quebec website on the refund for charging stations..

 In order to benefit from the $600 rebate, you have to submit the online application form..
 You attach the following documentation to your application:

 - The complete, signed purchase agreement for your vehicle